Baahubali: The Epic: Distribution

 The film was distributed across various regions by multiple companies.
 Vaaraahi Chalana Chitram managed distribution in Andhra Pradesh and Karnataka.
 Asian Suresh Entertainment handled distribution in the Nizam region.
 AA Films distributed in North India and select international territories.
 Variance Films and Prathyangira Cinemas distributed the film in North America and Canada, while Carlotta Films covered France and Movie Twin handled distribution in Japan and Forum Films in Australia, New Zealand, Fiji Islands and Century Films in Kerala and KVN Productions in Karnataka.

 Marketing

 Teasers, trailer and posters released in August 2025 highlighted upgraded visual effects and Dolby Atmos sound.
 A 10th-anniversary event in Hyderabad was attended by Prabhas, Rana Daggubati, S. S. Rajamouli and M. M. Keeravani.
 The announcement generated significant attention, with fans expressing excitement on social media under the hashtag #BaahubaliTheEpic.

 Home media

-The digital streaming rights were acquired by Netflix.
+The digital streaming rights were reportedly acquired by JioHotstar and Netflix.
+The Hindi version of the film began streaming on Netflix from 25 December 2025.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 79 out of 100, based on 4 critics, indicating "generally favorable" reviews.
 Prior to its release, Entertainment Weekly described the film as "a bold cinematic experiment" due to its runtime and scope.

 Box office

 Trade analysts expected strong performance due to the franchise's popularity.
-Baahubali: The Epic grossed between ₹10–11.75 crore in India and between ₹17–20 crore worldwide on its opening day.
-By the second day the film collected ₹29.5 crore worldwide.
+Baahubali: The Epic grossed between ₹50-75 million in India and between ₹80-110 million worldwide on its opening day.
+By the second day the film collected ₹130 million worldwide.